JordonRenn/unity-dialogue-system/README.md

 ## Some Changes

 - Some minor syntax, formating and variable names
+- No Enumeration class, those enums are just declared in worldspace
-- Doesn't use enumeration to string method to sleect node type
+- Doesn't use enumeration to string method to sleect node type (Video #10)
-- Doesn't implement same name error detection
+- Doesn't implement same name error detection (Videos #17-19)
 - assigns a unique id to every node that is created

 # License